mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

 `users NAME ... match [any|all|strict_all] rules RULE ...`

-The first keyword is users which identifies this line as a user definition line.
-After this a list of user names and network addresses in the format `user@0.0.0.0` is expected.
+The first keyword is `users`, which identifies this line as a user definition line.
+After this, a list of user names and network addresses in the format `user@0.0.0.0` is expected.
 The first part is the user name and the second part is the network address.
 You can use the `%` character as the wildcard to enable user name matching from any address or network matching for all users.
 After the list of users and networks the keyword match is expected.

 After this either the keyword `any` `all` or `strict_all` is expected.
 This defined how the rules are matched.
 If `any` is used when the first rule is matched the query is considered blocked and the rest of the rules are skipped.
 If instead the `all` keyword is used all rules must match for the query to be blocked.
 The `strict_all` is the same as `all` but it checks the rules from left to right in the order they were listed.
 If one of these does not match, the rest of the rules are not checked.
 This could be usedful in situations where you would for example combine `limit_queries` and `regex` rules.
 By using `strict_all` you can have the `regex` rule first and the `limit_queries` rule second.
 This way the rule only matches if the `regex` rule matches enough times for the `limit_queries` rule to match.